MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-template/includes/7-group-related-resources-modules.md

 >
 > - **Don't put every resource into its own module.** You shouldn't create a separate module for every resource you deploy.
 If you have a resource that has lots of complex properties, it might make sense to put that resource into its own module.
 But in general, it's better for modules to combine multiple resources.
 >
 > - **A module should have clear parameters and outputs that make sense.** Consider the purpose of the module.
-Think about whether the module should be manipulating parameter values, or whether the parent template should handle that and then pass a single value through to the module.
+Think about whether the module should manipulate parameter values, or whether the parent template should handle that, and then pass a single value through to the module.
 Similarly, think about the outputs a module should return, and make sure they're useful to the templates that will use the module.
 >
 > - **A module should be as self-contained as possible.** If a module needs to use a variable to define a part of a module, the variable should generally be included in the module file rather than in the parent template.
 >